 Since most loft conversions are generally allowed under permitted development rights, there’s no need to go through the lengthy process of obtaining planning permission.
 And, another bonus is that you'll get the extra room you need, without having to sacrifice garden space, as is the case a conventional rear or side extension.

-When you want more loft conversion ideas and inspiration, you can head to our dedicated feature.
+- When you're ready for loft conversion ideas and design advice, you can head to our dedicated feature.

 How much will a loft conversion cost in 2020?

 Loft conversion costs will vary depending on size, whether you'll need to alter its structure for staircase access, the type of conversion you're going for and where you live in the country, but as an average, loft conversion costs come anywhere between £30,000 and £50,000.

 To break loft conversion costs down further, identify the type you are going for: